FINRAOS/HiveQLUnit/userguides/WritingHiveQLUnitTests.md

     new LocalFileResource("C:/cygwin64/home/K00001/testdata.txt")
     new ResourceFolderResource("/testdata.txt")

 Many other tools provided by HiveQLUnit take a TextResource as an input.
-Because of this, theses tools can work with many different data sources.
+Because of this, these tools can work with many different data sources.

 ### HqlScript ###